A fox wearing a raincoat, sitting in the rain

 Browse the library

-A sample of the drawing ideas waiting for you — spanning animals, characters, landscapes, and more.
+A sample of the drawing prompts waiting for you — spanning animals, characters, landscapes, and more.

 A sleepy bear curled around a honey jar